DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 #### Dynamic vs. Static

-A static hedge will avoid transaction costs but tend to accumulate unwanted currency exposures as the value of the foreign-currency assets change, causing a mismatch between the market value of the foreign-currency asset portfolio and the nominal size of the forward contract used for the currency hedge;
+A static hedge will avoid transaction costs but tend to accumulate unwanted currency exposures as the value of the foreign-currency assets change, causing a mismatch between the market value of the foreign-currency asset portfolio and the nominal size of the forward contract used for the currency hedge

 #### Forward vs. Futures

 - A forward contract is more flexible in terms of currency pair, settlement date, and transaction amount.
 - Forward contracts are simpler than futures contracts owing to the absence of margin requirements, reducing portfolio management expense.
 - Forward contracts are more liquid than futures because the daily trade volume for OTC currency forward contracts dwarfs those for exchange-traded futures contracts.
+- Futures contract has lower transaction costs.
+However, they not only have initial margin requirements, they also have daily mark-to-market and can be subject to daily margin calls.

 #### Option Strategies